shreysrins/bond-calculator/README.md

 Computes bond YTM, price, duration, or convexity.
 Run from a Command Line Interface (CLI).

+## Usage
+The command to run the calculator is `python3 bond_calc.py`.
+All instructions are given in the terminal.

 ## Dependencies
  - pyfiglet (pip3 install pyfiglet)
  - NumPy >= v1.19.4 (pip3 install numpy)